ssfsx17/sky-islands/readable.md

   - You do an unarmed attack against one target within range.
 The damage type is set to the element used.

+**Counterpunch**:

+  - Reaction
+  - Reserves 1 AP
+  - When you are attacked by a square-side-adjacent enemy, you perform an unarmed attack against that enemy afterwards.

 **Ground Shockwave Smash**:

+  - Technique
   - 2 Action Points
   - Type: Ground Line
   - Range: 15 feet